owntracks/recorder/README.md

 * `ocat ... --limit 10`
    prints data  for the current month, starting now and going backwards; only 10 locations will be printed.
 Generally, the `--limit` option reads the storage back to front which makes no sense in some combinations.

+Specifying `--fields lat,tid,lon` will request just those JSON elements from _storage_.
+(Note that doing so with output GPX or GEOJSON could render those formats useless if, say, `lat	 is missing in the list of fields.)

 ## Design decisions